 Direct to substrate printing is a process that applies images directly to the substrate surface.

-PRI Graphics in Phoenix and Mesa Arizona offers exceptional, large format flatbed printing services.
+PRI Graphics in Phoenix Arizona offers exceptional, large format flatbed printing services.
 In this post, our Phoenix printers will explore how advancements in direct to substrate printing technology and equipment have rapidly evolved making substrate printing more affordable and practical.

 The substrate printing process can be used to print directly onto durable, long-lasting surfaces such as, among others, foam core, aluminum/metal, Masonite, MDF and MDO Plywood.

 More flexible materials can be printed on as well including Flexible PVC, Corrugated boxes, Magnetics and Metallics, DiBond/E-Panel, Styrene, Plexiglass, Ultra Board (in Black or White), and PVC-Sinatra.

 A direct to substrate printer provides you with a substantial range of alternate choices to fit the specific needs of your project or business.
 Whether it’s indoor promotional announcements or stunning outdoor signage you need, direct to substrate printing provides weather resistance, durability, flexibility, and reusability.

 PRI Graphics is a family run, Arizona printing company.
 Our in-house professionals include a graphics design team as well as printing experts who are highly trained direct to substrate printing specialists.
 We can provide you with professional advice and exceptional printing materials, no matter what the size of your project or budget.

 Visit this Printwiki page for more information on Textile Printing Substrates.

 Visit this blog post to learn more about the Different Types of Printing that is possible.